erena29/Data-Analysis-SQL/Supermarket Sales/README.md

-# Real Estate Property Management Data Analysis Using SQL and PowerBI
+# Supermarket Sales Analysis Using SQL and PowerBI
 This project provides an in-depth analysis of a real estate property management dataset using SQL and PowerBI.
 The goal is to derive actionable business insights for property management, sales performance, and expense monitoring, helping stakeholders make informed decisions.

 ## Dataset Details